alexdean201/TestScoreGuide/scores/grade11math.md

 </div>
 <div class="accordion" markdown="1">

-### Standard Nearly Met (Level 2): 2543–2627  {#desc-nearly-met}
+### Level 2: 2543–2627  {#desc-nearly-met}

-The student nearly met the grade eleven standard for mathematics needed for likely success in future coursework.
+The student nearly met the high school standard for mathematics needed for likely success in future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

-Early Assessment Program (EAP) Status: Not yet demonstrating readiness for mathematics college-level coursework
+Higher Ed Placement Agreement (HEPA) Status: Not yet demonstrating readiness for college-level mathematics coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is not yet demonstrating readiness for mathematics college-level coursework.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see what the student needs to do to enroll in a CSU or CCC.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is not yet considered ready for college-level mathematics coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) about how a Bridge to College course can help.

+Assessment Graduation Requirement Cut Score: In August 2015, the Washington State Board of Education set a minimum score of 2595 (which is within Level 2) for graduation.
+It remains a goal of the Board that all students will earn at least a Level 3 on the high school Smarter Balanced exams.
+As students and the system adjust to new standards and new assessments, the Board will revisit the minimum score that students need to graduate.

 - [Sample item: Problem Solving and Modeling/Data Analysis]({{ site.baseurl }}/pdf/Math_G11_Problem_Solving_and_Modeling_Standard_Nearly_Met.pdf)
 - [Sample item: Concepts and Procedures #1]({{ site.baseurl }}/pdf/Math_G11_Concepts_and_Procedures_Standard_Nearly_Met_1.pdf)